 - The beginning of simple and compound time signatures

 - The beginning of major and minor keys & scales

 - Four-part writing / keyboard style & figured bass

 - Completion of an outline in a given style

 - Score reading & focus on context

-The Conservatory’s Online Music Theory Lessons consist of weekly 30 or 40-minute lessons OR you can split the time into two 15 or 20-minute lessons weekly.
-Students will work through the ABRSM theory books, do practice exercises, and practice tests so they arrive at their exam with confidence.
+The Conservatory’s Online Music Theory Lessons consist of weekly 30-minute, 45-minute, or 1-hour lessons weekly.
+Students will work through the ABRSM theory books, do practice exercises, and practice tests to confidently arrive at their exam.